hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-edge-to-cloud-platform-scripting-fundamentals.md

 The HPE GreenLake platform console provides a way to create an API access that will deliver a Client ID and a Client Secret, which, in turn, I am going to use to generate a session token.

-> *Note: To learn how to create API credentials for HPE GreenLake platform APIS, check out the [Generate and Reset application credentials documentation](https://developer.greenlake.hpe.com/docs/greenlake/guides/#generate-or-reset-application-credentials).*
+> ***Note:** To make REST API calls to HPE GreenLake platform APIs, you will need to select “HPE GreenLake platform” as an option when configuring API client credentials.
+To learn how to create API client credentials for HPE GreenLake platform APIs, check out the [Configuring API client credentials](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-23E6EE78-AAB7-472C-8D16-7169938BE628.html) and [Requesting access to HPE GreenLake platform APIs](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-771F9B3A-B029-43E5-A38F-6D8D04178FAB.html) in the HPE GreenLake edge-to-cloud platform user guide.*

 My script will prompt for these two values (**client_id** and **client_secret**) and will make sure that **client_secret** is never printed anywhere.
 Because these values are quite long, I will also test the presence of the operating system’s environment variables CLIENTID and CLIENTSECRET.
 If present, I will use their values and not prompt the user.